acidmaneth/nerdalert-project/README.md

 - Check the documentation in `agent-dev-guide/`
 - Review the troubleshooting section in the NerdAlert README

+## [1.3.3] - 2024-07-26

+### ✨ Stable Build & Streaming UX Polish
+- Main chat bubble now only shows content after the last </think> tag, preserving all formatting and markdown.
+- "Thinking"/internal agent thoughts are never shown in the main chat bubble, only in the collapsible "Show Thinking" section.
+- The "THINKING..." animation is shown while the agent is still thinking, and the main answer appears as soon as it starts streaming in.
+- The welcome/intro message is always shown in full, with all formatting preserved.
+- This is the **current stable build** and recommended for production use.

 ---

 **Made with ❤️ for the geek community**